-During full opening, our usual Child Protection Policy applies.
+We have now moved to full opening and our usual Child Protection Policy applies.
 However, as a response to COVID-19 and to ensure we are compliant with government guidance and Health and Safety law, other arrangements are in place and we have communicated this to all parents.